AlRzRz/TradePOIOrganizer/README.md

 mode will wipe your previous POI's and run the previously stated functionality. type 'q' to quit this mode.

-**How it works:**

-* Script will come alongside a txt file.
-All reading and writing will be done from/to this txt file.

-**Instructions:**

 **Incoming functionality:**
 * Alert System (Will alert you if a certain threshold has been passed or if you are within a certain percentage amount of a threshold.)

-* Live exchange info.

-**NOTES:**

-* Currently includes functionality for only the top 100 crypto coins as of October 20.